jquarshi/jquarshi.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi there! 👋
+Greetings! 👋

-I am a postdoctoral fellow at [Carnegie Mellon University](https://www.cmu.edu), holding a Ph.D. in Chemical Engineering at [West Virginia University](https://www.wvu.edu/).
-In addition, I also have an M.Sc. and B.Sc. degrees in Chemical Engineering, both at the [Federal University of Campina Grande, Brazil](https://portal.ufcg.edu.br).

-Throughout my career, I have developed algorithms and methods to efficiently solve problems related to [Process Systems Engineering (PSE)](https://www.sciencedirect.com/science/article/pii/S0098135421000302), giving me experience in:

-- Process modeling
-- Advanced process control
+I am a current Master's student for Mechanical Engineering at the [University of the Pacific](https://www.pacific.edu/), holding a bachelors in Civil Engineering from the same institution.

+Throughout my career I have explored various different paths to find out what field is right for me.
+After years of turmoil, I have found the light at the end of the tunnel - Materials Science.

+- Research and Development
-- Plantwide control
+- Procedure development
-- Nonlinear constrained optimization
-- Supervised machine learning.

-My current goal is to conduct further research on the design, modeling, control and assessment of chemical processes.
-Lastly, I have experience working with the industry, mainly the oil and gas, petrochemical and energy sectors.
+- Machine Learning and Robotics
+- Computational Complexity and Intelligence

+My current goal is to further research in Materials Science in structural materials, allowing me to take my diverse background with me rather than leave it behind.
+I am aiming to provide research that will help move along the research in fusion.